Your student is about to graduate from high school, and they’re ready to head to college in the fall. Congratulations!

 - Your student may be an athlete who would like an additional year to improve athletically and also to receive more exposure to colleges who might visit the private school to scout.

-- Your student may have experienced a bump in the road during high school such as a serious illness, a family crisis or family death, that prevented her from achieving the success that she had hoped.
+- Your student may have experienced a bump in the road during high school such as a serious illness, a family crisis or family death, that prevented them from achieving the success that they had hoped.

 - Your student may need an additional year to bolster grades, study skills, time management or SAT scores.